Florence Obi: Academic career

 In 1990, Obi started her academic career as an assistant lecturer at the Institute of Education, University of Calabar.
 In 1992, she won a six-month postgraduate scholarship to Jordan-Hill College of Education, under the World University Service (WUS), World-Wide Fund for Nature (WWF) and the Nigerian Conservation Foundation (NCF) during an interview for staff of the Institute of Education.

 After the scholarship offer, she was placed in charge of the WWF/NCF funded schools and community education programmes.
 In 2007, she became a professor of special needs education.

 Personal life

-Obi is married with four children and six grandchildren.
+Florence Obi is married and has four children and six grandchildren.